GeneralProducts/day-of-code/_posts/2018-09-15-what-is-html.md

 ---

 <p class="content__abstract">
-  Your website is looking pretty bare at the moment.
-You will use HTML to structure your web page.
-Before you start to write your code, this article introduces HTML, the language of the web.
+  This article introduces HTML, the language of the web.
 Read it to learn what HTML tags are and which ones to use, when.
-You won't type anything in your new web app whilst reading this article.
 </p>